garatc/MSIAudit/README.md

 # MSI SecureRepairWhitelist Auditor

-A PowerShell script to audit installed MSI packages listed in the Windows `SecureRepairWhitelist` registry key for privilege escalation.
+A PowerShell script to audit installed MSI packages listed in the Windows `SecureRepairWhitelist` registry key for privilege escalation (but can also audit all MSI packages and ignore the whitelist if needed).

 ## Why